uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, posts I create that are in CommonMark can link to images, so that I can illustrate my posts.
     * As a server admin, images can be hosted on my server, so that my users can use them in their CommonMark posts.
     * As an author, I want to delete my own posts locally, so I can remove posts that are out of date or made by mistake.
-    * DELETED ~~As an author, I want my deletions to take effect remotely, so I know remote users don't keep seeing my deleted posts forever.~~
+    * DELETED <del>As an author, I want my deletions to take effect remotely, so I know remote users don't keep seeing my deleted posts forever.</del>
     * As an author, I want to be able to use my web-browser to manage/author my posts, so I don't have to use a clunky API.
     * As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images).
 * Reading